videinfra/static-website-builder-images-plugin/README.md

-            // resize to at given width or height so that other dimension is small than constraint; aspect ratio is preserved '@xxl-small': { maxWidth: 800, maxHeight: 800 }, },
+            // resize to at given width or height so that other dimension is small than constraint; aspect ratio is preserved '@xxl-small': { maxWidth: 800, maxHeight: 800 },

+            // resize and output also in format which was disabled in 'optimization', if in 'optimization' format exists then
+            // quality specified here is used
+            '@xxl-other': { maxWidth: 800, maxHeight: 800, quality: { avif: 90 } },
+        },
     },